 The building trades are booming in Tucson.
-Construction employment in the region grew more than seven percent just between February 2017 and February 2018.3 But even that wasn't enough to keep up with demand: Three-quarters of Arizona contractors surveyed in 2017 said they were struggling to fill available craft positions.
-Heavy equipment operators, laborers, and mechanics were all in short supply.4
+Construction employment in the region grew almost seven percent just between February 2018 and February 2019.3 But even that wasn't enough to keep up with demand: Over 80 percent of Arizona contractors surveyed in 2018 said they were struggling to fill available craft positions.
+Heavy equipment operators, pipelayers, and mechanics were all in short supply.4

 And the opportunities should continue to emerge.
-The Tucson construction sector is expected to grow a staggering 34 percent between 2014 and 2024, which means that more than 5,100 new jobs for qualified tradespeople will likely open up during that time period.2
+The Tucson construction sector is expected to grow more than 12 percent between 2016 and 2026, which means that more than 1,870 new jobs for qualified tradespeople will likely open up during that time period.2

-Here are just a few careers in the trades that are expected to see much-faster-than-average growth in Tucson between 2014 and 2024.
+Here are just a few careers in the trades that are expected to see much-faster-than-average growth in the Tucson area between 2016 and 2026.
 (The percentage represents the projected rate of job growth; earnings figures are average salaries as of May 2018.)2, 5

 2. Health Services

 Looking after people's health and well-being is a growing industry in Tucson, particularly as the local population gets older and requires more care.
 By 2024, more than 20 percent of the residents of Pima County could be over 65.
 So it's no surprise that the health care sector is set to expand rapidly in the coming years.
-In fact, employment in Tucson hospitals is expected to grow by 25 percent between 2014 and 2024.
-And nursing and residential care facilities could support a 31-percent increase in the number of jobs.2
+In fact, employment in Tucson hospitals is expected to grow by almost 40 percent between 2016 and 2026.
+And nursing and residential care facilities could support a 51.5-percent increase in the number of new jobs.2